jbruggem/papers-generator/README.md

 Test
 -----

-Test can be done with node and vows.
+Test can be done with node and mocha.

 ```
 npm install